 I have thus dubbed a segment of those professionals who focus on money alone as “Asset Gatherers.”
 Their primary aim is not particularly noble.
 While performance is thought about, and talked about often, it is secondary to size.
 Their primary aim is to get a big enough wad of AUM on their book to sustain their desired lifestyles.
-This is true of retirement planners as well as hedge funds.
-If that objective trumps performance on any individual client’s nut, then I’m not only a distraction, I am also a massive thorn poking the eye of their otherwise hazy mission.
+This is true of many retirement planners as well as countless hedge funds.
+If the firm’s AUM objective trumps performance on any individual client’s nut, then I’m not only a distraction, I am also a massive thorn poking the eye of their otherwise hazy mission.

 A great number of people suggest I merge with the herd.
 I should hang up my blue jeans and sport coat.
 Tuck away my shorts and boat shoes.
 Don a suit and quack like a duck.
 You have to play the game to get the money you want.
 I disagree.

 I have met a few Capital Allocators since I started.
 These fine people are focused on the management decisions requisite of a true leader.
 I call them “allocators” because they are making decisions between alternatives.
 How much of what and when?
 Where?
 Why?
 The vast majority of this group are truly business owners.
 They are not in it for the AUM.
 They are in it to use their talents to the best of their ability.They are thinking deeply about what is best for their partners first, themselves second.
 Many of these partners are employees, close friends and family.
 They go to church together.
 They see the whole of their lives close up.
 No faking here.
+No passing the buck.